Neptune Frost

-Neptune Frost is a 2021 science fiction romantic musical film co-directed by Saul Williams and Anisia Uzeyman, and starring Cheryl Isheja, Elvis Ngabo and Kaya Free.
-It follows the relationship between Neptune and Matalusa, coltan miners whose love leads a hacker collective.
-Ezra Miller serves as a producer, while Lin-Manuel Miranda executive produces.

-It had its world premiere at the 2021 Cannes Film Festival in the Directors Fortnight section on July 8, 2021 and was released in the United States on June 3, 2022, by Kino Lorber to critical acclaim.
-Neptune Frost is the name of a black Revolutionary soldier who served in the Continental Army in 1775.
+Neptune Frost is a 2021 science fiction romantic musical co-directed by Saul Williams and Anisia Uzeyman and starring Cheryl Isheja, Elvis Ngabo and Kaya Free.
+Set in a post-civil war Burundi spanning past, future, and present times, the film follows the relationship between an intersex hacker and a coltan miner.
+Ezra Miller is a producer and Lin-Manuel Miranda an executive producer.
+It had its world premiere at the 2021 Cannes Film Festival in the Directors Fortnight section on July 8, 2021, and was released in the United States on June 3, 2022, by Kino Lorber to critical acclaim.

 Plot

 The film is an Afrofuturist story set in a village in Burundi made of computer parts, and centers on the relationship between Neptune, an intersex runaway, and Matalusa, a coltan miner, whose love leads a hacker collective.